-Methodology This pilot tested interoperability in a wild-caught shrimp supply chain.
-Traceability data was collected by Global Dialogue on Seafood Traceability (GDST) co-conveners Institute of Food Technologists' Global Food Traceability Center and the World Wildlife Fund for Nature.
-The data was then translated into GS1's EPCIS XML schema to test interoperability between the traceability systems of a seafood product company in the GDST.
+Next Steps Sea Farm and the broader parent Seafresh group is looking to implement GDST across all of their supply chains.
+They used this pilot to test needs and impacts of implementation.
+They, in conjunction with other ASC-certified seafood companies are working with ASC to do an extended beta test across several different commodities, geographies and solution providers.
+Methodology This pilot tested interoperability in another aquaculture shrimp supply chain.
+Traceability data was collected by Global Dialogue on Seafood Traceability (GDST) coconveners Institute of Food Technologists' Global Food Traceability Center and the World Wildlife Fund for Nature.
+The data was then translated into GS1's EPCIS XML schema to test interoperability between the subsidiaries' systems of a seafood product company in GDST.
 The advantages of EPCIS are that it is designed to be used to represent visibility data within the supply chain and is well-suited for housing traceability data through its Critical Tracking Events (CTEs).
-Many supply chain partners, especially processors, distributors, and retailers, used GS1 standards of identification and data sharing, including EPCIS.
+Many supply chain partners, especially processors, distributors, and retailers used GS1 standards of identification and data sharing, including EPCIS.
 The file was developed through the collection of historical traceability data, translation to EPCIS, and testing with retail partners and their respective solution providers.